Differentiability of the pressure in non-compact spaces: Introduction

 \end{theorem} This result readily yields a description of the regularity properties of $P_{\Sigma}$.
 Indeed, the pressure is differentiable in a residual set and outside an Aronszajn null set of the space of uniformly continuous functions, see Corollary \ref{cor:CMS gat}.
 We describe the structure of the resulting compactifications, see Section~\ref{ssec:struc}.
 Several examples exhibiting different boundaries are provided.
 In particular, we produce an example for which the boundary is a Cantor set, see Section~\ref{ssec:comp}.
 We also provide examples of metrics in $\Sigma$ so that the set $UC_d(\Sigma)$ is large.
+As noted above, our final example in Section~\ref{ssec:tangnoteq} is a natural setting where there is a tangent functional for the compactified system, but no equilibrium measure.

-Zargaryan \cite{Zar86} and also Gurevich and Savchenko \cite{gs} explored this compactification approach to define the pressure.
-They considered functions that depend only on finitely many coordinates.
+Gurevich \cite{gu2}, Walters \cite{Wal78}, Zargaryan \cite{Zar86} and also Gurevich and Savchenko \cite{gs} explored this compactification approach to define the pressure.
+In \cite{gu2, gs, Zar86} c functions that depend only on finitely many coordinates were considered.
 In this paper we extend those results to continuous functions and to a larger class of metrics.
-Other compactifications of CMS have been considered earlier.
+Walters \cite{Wal78} studied a general case in which functions are assumed to satisfy some forms of \emph{dynamical continuity} \cite[p.149]{Wal78}.
+Other compactifications of CMS have been considered.
 Fiebig and Fiebig \cite{ff1} construct compactifications of locally compact systems that are larger than the one point compactification.
 This work was continued in \cite{f}, where is it shown that non conjugated systems can have a conjugated compactification.
 Schwartz \cite{sh} extended the notion of Martin boundary to locally compact CMS and was able to obtain results related to the corresponding transfer operator.
 He proved the existence of an eigenfunction corresponding to a function of summable variations.
 This compactification, however, depends upon the function and therefore changes with it.
 Thus, this approach does not seem well suited to obtain the differentiability results we are interested in.
 Also note that our results do not assume the system to be locally compact, nor that the function is of summable variations.

 To fix notation we denote by $C(X)$ the space of real continued functions endowed with the supremum norm $\| \cdot \|$ and by $C(X)^*$ the dual space.
 We say that a sequence of probability measures $(\mu_n)_n$ on the Borel space $X$ converges in the weak* topology to a probability measure $\mu$ if for every $f:X \to \R$ continuous and bounded we have $\lim_{n \to \infty} \int f d \mu_n = \int f d \mu$.